Morocco Itinerary 7 Days: The Complete First-Timer’s Guide

 ➡️Day 7: Travel back home

-Day 2: Marrakech to Dades Valley
+Day 2: Atlas Mountains, Aït Ben Haddou & Dades Valley

-Mohammad picked us up from our riad at 9 AM, and we began the scenic drive through the Atlas Mountains.
+Our driver picked us up from our riad at 9 AM, and we began the scenic drive through the Atlas Mountains.
 Along the way, we made stops for panoramic views and fresh mint tea.

 Highlights: